What is Psychiatry Medication Management?

 Psychiatric medication management can be incredibly helpful in the treatment or prevention of mental health conditions and behavioral disorders.
-After undergoing a full evaluation by a mental health professional, it may be determined that a teenager could benefit (or in some cases, require) from medication therapy alongside psychotherapy.
-Very often, psychiatric medication management is utilized to stabilize a teen and encourage emotional or chemical balances so that true healing can begin.
+After undergoing a full evaluation by a mental health professional, it may be determined that a teenager could benefit from (or in some cases, require) medication therapy alongside psychotherapy.
+Often, psychiatric medication management is utilized to stabilize a teen and encourage emotional or chemical balances so that true healing can begin.

 Many people with substance use disorder (SUD) have co-occurring mental health issues.
 Frequently, those mental health problems are significant drivers of substance misuse, as the affected person seeks relief from anxiety, depression, or trauma.